This wellsite is active again – protests daily – please attend

 Site Visits & Reports

-Despite numerous incidents and apparent breaches of planning conditions and Rathlin Energy’s total lack of experience, regulators rarely visited the well sites, until things went wrong in mid August.
-All site visits are listed below (we know this from a Freedom of Information request), along with any reports to which we have access.
+Despite numerous incidents and apparent breaches of planning conditions and Rathlin Energy’s total lack of experience, regulators rarely visited the well sites, until things went wrong in 2014.
+All site visits up to July 2014 are listed below (we know this from a Freedom of Information request), along with any reports to which we have access.
 Please let us know if you become aware of any additional visits not listed.

 East Riding of Yorkshire Council Site Visits